standardebooks/tools/README.md

 	Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

+-	### `se build-manifest`

+	Generate the <manifest> element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.

+-	### `se build-spine`

+	Generate the <spine> element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.

+-	### `se build-title`

+	Generate the title of an XHTML file based on its headings and update the file’s <title> element.

+-	### `se build-toc`

+	Generate the table of contents for the ebook’s source directory and update the ToC file.

 -	### `se clean`

 	Prettify and canonicalize individual XHTML, SVG, or CSS files, or all XHTML, SVG, or CSS files in a source directory.
 Note that this only prettifies the source code; it doesn’t perform typography changes.